niledatabase/nile-mcp-server/README.md

      - Detailed error messages with hints
      - Support for using existing connection strings
    - Example: "Execute SELECT * FROM users LIMIT 5 on database 'my-app'"

+#### Resource Management

+1. **read-resource**
+   - Reads schema information for database resources (tables, views, etc.)
+   - Parameters:
+     - `databaseName` (string): Name of the database
+     - `resourceName` (string): Name of the resource (table/view)
+   - Returns: Detailed schema information including:
+     - Column names and types
+     - Primary keys and indexes
+     - Foreign key relationships
+     - Column descriptions and constraints
+   - Example: "Show me the schema for the users table in my-app"

+2. **list-resources**
+   - Lists all resources (tables, views) in a database
+   - Parameters:
+     - `databaseName` (string): Name of the database
+   - Returns: List of all resources with their types
+   - Example: "List all tables in my-app database"

+#### Tenant Management

+1. **list-tenants**
+   - Lists all tenants in a database
+   - Parameters:
+     - `databaseName` (string): Name of the database
+   - Returns: List of tenants with their IDs and metadata
+   - Example: "Show all tenants in my-app database"

+2. **create-tenant**
+   - Creates a new tenant in a database
+   - Parameters:
+     - `databaseName` (string): Name of the database
+     - `tenantName` (string): Name for the new tenant
+   - Returns: New tenant details including ID
+   - Example: "Create a tenant named 'acme-corp' in my-app"

+3. **delete-tenant**
+   - Deletes tenants in the database
+   - Parameters:
+     - `databaseName` (string): Name of the database
+     - `tenantName` (string): Name for the tenant
+   - Returns: Success if the tenant is deleted
+   - Example: "Delete tenant named 'acme-corp' in my-app"

 ### Example Usage